JinalParikh25/Angular/09-Module/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## What is Module?

+module meaning group of components. we can create angular application with module base (group of component) and standalone components

+## to work with module base application we need to add this line in main.ts file for make app module as a root module.

+import { platformBrowserDynamic} from '@angular/platform-browser-dynamic';
+import { AppModule } from './app/app.module';

+platformBrowserDynamic().bootstrapModule(AppModule);
+and in app.module.ts file we need to tell angular with component work as a root component for that we need to add bootstrap:[AppComponent] in module declaration part
+@NgModule({

+bootstrap:[AppComponent],

+})

+## @NgModule({

+## declarations:[AppComponent], - non-standalone component

+## bootstrap:[AppComponent], - root component

+## imports : [BrowserModule,HeaderComponent, UserComponent, TasksComponent] - standalone component and other Module

+## })

+## BrowserModule :

+to run module base application correctly need to import BrowserModule and it also have another feature like pipe.